 Where should governance be on a list of priorities for a CDO?

-Governance should be part of the broader data analytics and AI strategy.
+Governance should be part of the broader data analytics, AI strategy and data platform implementation.
 Governance enables production-grade analytics and AI and advances your data engineering process, improves the organization’s data literacy, and delivers compliance requirements.
 On a contrary note, if data governance is treated as a stand-alone tool and/or process, it will most likely fail.

 Who is the business sponsor of the data governance program?